Scotstown Moor

 Scotstown Moor is in the north of Aberdeen, Scotland.

 Scotstown Moor Local Nature Reserve (LNR) is located four miles to the north of Aberdeen City Centre, near the residential areas of Dubford and Bridge of Don, at grid reference NJ 935116.
 The reserve covers roughly 34 hectares and is owned by Aberdeen City Council, who established it as a nature reserve in 1994.
 It contains the only example of species rich lowland heath in Aberdeen City.
+It is a Site of Special Scientific Interest (SSSI).

 Site history

 Scotstown Moor once formed part of extensive areas of heath and bog around Aberdeen.
 Other similar habitats such as Ferryhill Moss and Stocket Moor, lying closer to the city, have long since disappeared, being lost to housing.
 Scotstown Moor remained largely intact up to the 20th century, mainly as a result of its status as a Commonty.
 This system of land tenure protected the site from enclosure and reclamation by local landowners.
 Records from 1894 show that the site was not maintained without a struggle, being "coveted by neighboring lairds", and that several encroachments had been made onto the site.

 Although the site's status gave the public free access, Scotstown Moor was the property of the Bishopric of Aberdeen and was farmed by the proprietor of Perwinnes.
 Furthermore, the feuars of Old Aberdeen were granted rights of common grazing, sod cutting, and peat cutting, although little direct evidence of these activities remains today.
 A Children's Camp was built on the site and ran from the early 1900s until the start of the Second World War.
 The camp catered for undernourished children, convalescents, and those showing symptoms of tuberculosis.

 Throughout the early part of this century Scotstown Moor suffered some habitat degradation, largely due to drainage operations.
 However, the Second World War brought major problems for the site.
 The need for increased agricultural output led to the reclamation of part of the site, which was then put under intensive cattle grazing.
 This probably resulted in extensive areas of heather being replaced by grassland.
 The overall effect has led to fragmentation of the site, particularly serious for the bogs which became more and more isolated, and therefore vulnerable to external influences.

 In 1869, there was a much larger area of moorland and rural setting compared with today.
 Currently, Scotstown Moor is surrounded on three sides by housing.
 There is a new road and conifer plantations to the north.